Yipara logoYipara

 +

 Visual appearance alone is unreliable for distinguishing cancerous from benign lumps — they can look like almost anything.
-Some visual patterns that warrant prompt vet evaluation include: rapid growth over days or weeks, firm and immovable (doesn't move freely under the skin), irregular or uneven borders, ulceration or bleeding on the surface, color changes (red, purple, black, or mottled), and size larger than 2cm.
-Mast cell tumors — a common concerning lump type in dogs — can mimic almost any other lump in appearance.
+Some visual patterns that warrant prompt vet evaluation include: rapid growth over days or weeks, firm and immovable (doesn't move freely under the skin), irregular or uneven borders, ulceration or bleeding on the surface, color changes (red, purple, black, or mottled), and size larger than 2cm. concerning lumps — a common concerning lump type in dogs — can mimic almost any other lump in appearance.
 Important: do NOT try to distinguish benign from concerning lumps by appearance at home.
 Any new or changing lump should be tested by a vet with a fine needle aspirate (FNA) — a quick, inexpensive procedure that examines cells under a microscope.

 Are dog tumors hard or squishy?